MarkTripod-Duo/cisco-cii-adsync/README.md

 The CII `ADSync.ps1` script is highly customizable to fit your specific Active Directory environment and Cisco Identity Intelligence requirements.
 These customizations are made in a separate PowerShell data file (`.psd1`).

-A sample customization file, `ADSync.Config.psd1`, is provided for you to customize with the options below.
+A sample customization file, `ADSync.Config.psd1`, is provided for you to customize using any of the options below.
 ADSync has a default configuration so it is only necessary to define the items you want to customize.
+The sample file contains commented-out examples of the settings that are supported for your convenience.
+You will need to uncomment the lines (remove the leading #) to enable them.

 Available customizations:

 *   **Attribute Filtering**:
     You can configure which Active Directory attributes to exclude to control the data sent to CII.
-The script includes a list of excluded attributes where you can add any properties you do not wish to be collected.
+The script includes a built-in list of excluded attributes.
+If you have additional sensitive attributes that you wish to exclude, you can define them using the `additionalExcludedProperties` setting.

     Futher, if you receive a warning about any large attributes they should be reviewed and potentially excluded.

 > ```powershell
-> excludedAttributes = @(
+> additionalExcludedAttributes = @(
->     "ntSecurityDescriptor",
->     "userCertificate",
->     "thumbnailPhoto",
->     "unicodePwd",
+>     "directoryPhoto",
->     "ntPwdHistory"
+>     "sensitiveData"
 >     # Add more attributes as needed
 > )
 > ```